zx80/flask-simple-auth/README.md

 ### Authentication

-The main configuration directive is `FSA_AUTH` which governs authentication methods used by the `get_user` function, as described in the following sections.
+The main authentication configuration directive is `FSA_AUTH` which governs the authentication methods used by the `get_user` function, as described in the following sections.
+Defaut is `httpd`.

-- `FSA_AUTH` governs the *how*: `none`, `httpd`, `basic`, `param`, `password`, `token`… as described in details in the next sections.
-  Default is `httpd`.

 If a non-token single scheme is provided, authentication will be `token` followed by the provided scheme, i.e. `token` are tried first anyway.

 To take full control of authentication scheme, provide an ordered list.
 Note that it does not always make much sense to mix some schemes, e.g.
 *basic* and *digest* password storage assumptions are distinct and should not be merged.
 Also, only one HTTPAuth-based scheme can be active at a time.

 Authentication is *always* performed on demand, either to check for a route authorization declared with `authorize` or when calling `get_user`.

 The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.
 This may be used to restrict the authentication scheme to a *subset* if those configured globally, and may or may not work otherwise depending on module internals.
 This feature is best avoided but in very particular cases because it counters a goal of this module which is to remove authentication considerations from the code and put them in the configuration only.
+A legitimate use for a REST API is to have `FSA_AUTH` defined to *token* and have only one *basic* route to obtain the token used by other routes.

 #### Authentication Schemes